Counselling Services

 Multi -Award-Winning Counselling Services

-Anxious Minds have been delivering counselling services for over nine years.
-Our services are not funded, so we rely on donations to fund the centres and services supporting around 200 people a week.
+Anxious Minds have been delivering counselling services for over ten years.
+Our services are not funded, so we rely on donations to fund the centres and services supporting around 150 people a week.

 The project has won the Leading Mental Health Support Services of the Year for the last two years.
-UK Enterprise Awards and Winner of the MARKEL 3rd Sector Care Award in 2025.
+UK Enterprise Awards and Winner of the MARKEL 3rd Sector Care Awards in 2025.

 Community Mental Health Services